|Theatrical representation: "O Boi e o Burro"|

 Lamb is the meal for Christmas day, for sure this selection has to do with the fact that lamb is a common culinary dish in the land of our ancestors, but so it was with other kinds of meat, therefore I am certain this was also a symbolic choice to remember Jesus Christ as the Lamb of God.

-On Christmas Eve every family member places one of their shoes next to the nativity, (today under the tree) the gifts on the shoe on Sunday morning reminding us that all good things come from Him after the celebration of His birth.
+On Christmas Eve every family member places one of their shoes next to the nativity and or the Christmas tree, the gifts that appear on the shoe on Sunday morning remind us that like those presents, the birth of Jesus Christ is a gift for us from a loving Heavenly Father.